Services¶

 Basic Service Usage¶

-Let’s build upon our blog example by creating services for posts:
+Let’s build upon a blog example by creating services for posts:

 import datetime